varungowtham/phd_thesis_2026/README.md

 ## How to clone

+- install git on your computer
 - open a console window
-- cd to the directory you want the folder to be
+- cd to the directory where you want the folder to be
 - type "git clone https://gitlab.tubit.tu-berlin.de/markus.illner/Thesis_template.git"